SEO Trends and Tricks

 Having a link-building strategy for this year is going to be fundamental towards success, and the age-old question about whether you should go Whitehat or Blackhat for link building will remain equally relevant.

-SEO for 2019 is going to heavily revolve around authority, as we mentioned earlier.
+SEO is going to heavily revolve around authority, as we mentioned earlier.
 Which is why it’s highly recommended you purchase premium PBN packages that feature links from domains with Majestic Trust Flow sitting around 25-30.

 Beware of Public Blog Networks: Just like last year, purchasing backlinks from public blog networks is a terrible investment.
 The moment websites that compose a PBN are openly revealed for the sake of marketing, their worth and usefulness greatly devalues, and potentially exposes your website to penalties.